mb-software/homeassistant-powerbrain/README.md

 - Creates switches to control charging stations (enable charging, enable charging rules, set charging current, ...)
 - ...More to come...

 \*\*Please note that this integration is still in an early stage and functionality will likely be extended in the future.
-If you experience any issues or bugs, please raise an issue on Github.
+If you experience any issues or bugs or if you have a feature request, please raise an issue on Github.
 If you want to contribute, please also read the [Contribution guidelines](CONTRIBUTING.md) .

 If you want to do me a favor you can [buy me a coffee] or if you want to purchase one of the great cFos Power Brain Wallboxes you can get a <b>20€ discount</b> on all wallboxes using the coupon code <b>mb-software</b> or my affiliate link to the <a href="https://shop.cfos-emobility.de/markus-bitzer">cFos emobility shop</a>.